 Last but not least, EnergySage: we don’t actually sell solar panel systems directly.
 Our online Solar Marketplace allows you to receive and compare up to seven custom solar quotes from installers near you.
 All of our installer partners go through a stringent screening and vetting process prior to quoting on the Marketplace; we ensure they’re an experienced, reputable company with proper insurance and licensing

 Additionally, by shopping on the EnergySage Marketplace, you can ensure you’re getting the right system for the right price.
-Installation companies large and small charge different amounts based on the quality of the equipment, the size of the system, their own installation services, and more.
+Installation companies large and small charge different amounts based on the quality of the equipment, the manufacturer, the size of the system, their own installation services, and more.
 Your solar panel system is an investment, and by looking at multiple offers, you can better understand average market prices for the level of service and equipment you’re looking for.

 Our quote comparison tool also standardizes assumptions for cost and savings calculations.
 Offline, you’ll likely receive quotes directly from installers that assume different utility inflation rates, degradations, or incentives that can misrepresent one company’s offering over another.
 Standardization of these factors ensures that every quote is on an even-level playing field.